 All academic programs engage in periodic program review, including undergraduate majors, free-standing minors, and general education and graduate programs.
 Academic program review is a long-standing practice in the University of California system.

 How We Do It

 Academic program review is a two-year process that begins with the program's official notification in the spring before the review begins.
 Key stages in the process include the program's development of a detailed self-study, a site visit by the external review team and resulting report, discussion of the team's findings, and the development of an action plan by the program and administration.
 The timeline is organized to enable the integration of next steps into the annual program and school strategic planning process during the review's second year.

 Annual program assessment findings constitute an important line of evidence in evaluating each program's achievement of its educational goals, and for formulating plans going forward.
 Other equally important considerations include changing patterns in scholarship, student demographics and societal needs.

-Academic program review policies, procedures and schedules are available on the Academic Senate's website.
+Academic program review policies are available on the Academic Senate's website.

 Program Review Schedule

 Academic programs engage in program review once every seven years.
-The current program review schedule can be found on the Academic Senate's website.
+The schedule is available here.

 Support for Program Review

-Program review is overseen by the Academic Senate Program Review Committee and coordinated by the Academic Senate analyst for program review.
+Program review is overseen by the Periodic Review Oversight Committee (PROC) and coordinated by the PROC analyst.